A Reverse Minkowski Theorem: Proof of the covering radius approximation

 We now observe that Theorem~\ref{thm:same_grad_VL} is applicable to the function $\mubar(\lat)^2$.
 Recall that a symmetric convex body $K \subset \R^n$ is said to be \emph{isotropic} if $\int_K \vec{x} \vec{x}^T {\rm d}\vec{x} = \alpha \cdot I_n$ for some scalar $\alpha > 0$.

 \begin{proposition} For any lattice $\lat \subset \R^n$,

-where $A \in \mathrm{GL}_n(\R)$ ranges over non-singular matrices.
+where $A \in \R^{n \times n}$ is a non-singular matrix.
 In particular, if $\lat$ corresponds to a local maximum (or local minimum) of $\mubar(\lat)$ over the set of determinant-one lattices, then $\V(\lat)$ is isotropic. \end{proposition} \begin{proof} To compute the gradient, we simply apply Theorem~\ref{thm:same_grad_VL} with $f(x) := x$, and recall that

 The ``in particular'' follows from the fact that a differentiable function $g(A)$ restricted to the set of determinant-one matrices has a critical point at $A = I_n$ if and only if $\grad_A g(A) |_{A = I_n}$ is a scalar multiple of the identity. \end{proof}